 What really increases scarring risk?

-Method | Typical scarring risk | Notes |
+| Method | Typical scarring risk | Notes |

-Q‑switched Nd:YAG 1064 nm, 532 nm | Low | Gold standard for most inks.
-Temporary redness or blisters expected.1 |
+| Q-switched Nd:YAG 1064 nm, 532 nm | Low | The standard choice for most inks.
+Temporary redness or blistering is still possible.1 |

-Picosecond lasers | Low | Very short pulses can improve clearance on some colours and stubborn ink. |
+| Picosecond lasers | Low | Very short pulses can improve clearance for some colours and stubborn ink. |

-Dermabrasion or surgical excision | Moderate to high | Physical removal or cutting the skin carries higher scarring potential. |
+| Dermabrasion or surgical excision | Moderate to high | Physical removal or cutting into the skin carries a much higher chance of scarring. |

-Chemical tattoo removal | Variable | Can irritate skin, with uneven outcomes depending on formulation and technique. |
+| Chemical tattoo removal | Variable | This can irritate the skin and results are often uneven, depending on the formula and technique. |

 How professionals keep scarring rare